evanj/cgorustexample/README.md

 * `gorustexe`:

-This should all build using `make` on Linux and Mac OS X, although I may have screwed stuff up.
+This should build using `make` on Linux and Mac OS X, although I may have screwed stuff up.